DSI-FDI/final-project/dsi_millestone_1.md

 - Most users were university students.
 - Paula was homosexual the rest were heterosexual.
 - Most men used chats to organize dates.
-- People normally felt nervous or shy when starting the date,
+- People normally felt nervous or shy when starting the date.
 - Most people wanted to feel a date is comfortable and relaxing.
 - Many people would find it useful to know the other person’s emotional state at any given time.
 - At least three users would like to be notified when they approached a dangerous conversation topic.